 Preparing to sell your boat can be a complicated and daunting experience.
 It is certainly possible to arrange the sale yourself but be aware that a lot of work will be involved.
 Using a boat brokerage takes the stress and worry out of the process and increases your chances of getting a speedy sale at the right price.

-If the buyer feels comfortable and trusts the process, then a sale is more likely to happen, which benefits the buyer and seller alike.
+If the buyer feels comfortable and trusts the process, then a sale is more likely to happen benefitting both the buyer and seller alike.